chrisfield/redux-formkit/packages/redux-formkit/README.md

 To see this in action run the [nextjs example](https://github.com/chrisfield/redux-formkit/tree/master/examples/nextjs) and in the chrome dev-tools network tab choose the slow-3g option.
 While the javascript is downloading you will be able to use the server rendered html-form.

 It is also great for clientside JS.

-## Getting Started
-Take a look at the [examples](https://github.com/chrisfield/redux-formkit/tree/master/examples).

-To use it on you own project:
-`npm install --save redux-formkit`

 ## Usage